Coping With The Holidays – 7 Strategies To Master The Festive Season

 Photo by Abbat on Unsplash

-Coping with the holidays – get clear about the ‘Why’
+Get clear about the ‘Why’

 When it comes to holiday stress and coping with the holidays, knowing and understanding the ‘Why’ is key to finding the most effective strategy to help and support you in these moments of overwhelm.